Frank Perkins (composer): Career

 Perkins also worked in film music.
 He was the composer of the score for The Incredible Mr. Limpet (1964) and conducted orchestras for films, including the 1962 adaptation of Gypsy and the 1963 spring break film Palm Springs Weekend.
 In the TV genre, he did music scoring and arrangements for 77 Sunset Strip (WB-TV).

+Death

+Frank Perkins died 15 March 1988 in Los Angeles, California.